 ESOT - European Society for Organ Transplantation - has a wealth of information for patients and professionals.

-Our COMPARE trial has reached its recruitment target and recruitment stopped on 11 April 2017 with a total of 102 included pairs in the trial.
-Congratulations to the entire WP4 team for this success!
+Our COMPARE trial has reached its recruitment target and recruitment stopped on 11 April 2017 with a total of 105 included pairs in the trial.

 The COPE Consortium is funded through the EU's 7th Framework Programme on research, technological development and demonstration and is the official organ preservation task force of the European Society for Organ Transplantation (ESOT).
 The Consortium brings together academic institutions, clinical and scientific experts and small and medium sized enterprises from across Europe to work together on advancing organ preservation techniques.